Musakedir10/Init.header/README.md

 **CLASS SUMMARY**

 The Topic of the class was about the 3 basics of a computer, which are mainly stated as the
-- Control
+- 'Control'
-- Arthimetic
+- 'Arthimetic'
-- Memory unit
+- 'Memory unit'

  which was expressed symbololically by the title of the class named as Text,Calculator,